KittyGiraudel/site/_posts/2015-01-05-looking-back-at-2014.md

 ## What about 2015?

-Well, aside from releasing my book, I'd like to keep doing talks possibly in English now that I know I am capable of speaking in English in front of people.
-My goal would be a talk per quarter, but we all know timing is hard so we'll see.
+Well, aside from releasing my book, I’d like to keep doing talks possibly in English now that I know I am capable of speaking in English in front of people.
+My goal would be a talk per quarter, but we all know timing is hard so we’ll see.

 <figure class="figure">
 <img src="/assets/images/feedback-on-dotcss/hugo.jpg" alt="" />
 <figcaption>Me on stage.
 Photo by dotCSS.</figcaption>
 </figure>

 SassDoc should also hit v2 with major changes in the next few weeks, and we have a lot of plans for v2.1 and further.
-Our goal for this year is to make it the go-to tool for Sass documentation, let's hope we achieve this.
+Our goal for this year is to make it the go-to tool for Sass documentation, let’s hope we achieve this.

-Also, I should change job in the next few months, at the very beginning of quarter 2 if everything plays right but I think I'll deal with this in another article when it's all settled down.
+Also, I should change job in the next few months, at the very beginning of quarter 2 if everything plays right but I think I’ll deal with this in another article when it’s all settled down.

 What about you my friends, what have you been up to in 2014?